KoiosChen/tongji/app/static/bootstrap/README.md

 Boolean.
 Default: false

-Whether or not to close the datetimepicker immediately when a date is selected.
+Whether or not to close_gate the datetimepicker immediately when a date is selected.

 ### startView